-My favourite student spots in Eastbourne to visit – five top tips!
+My favourite student spots in Eastbourne – five top tips!

 Over my past two years at the University of Brighton Eastbourne campus, I have been able to explore, make great friends and have tonnes of fun.
 In this blog I would like to share my top five places to visit in Eastbourne as a student.